KarthikeyanManickam/VLSI-LAB-EXP-1/README.md

+AIM:

-AIM: To simulate and synthesis Logic Gates,Adders and Subtractor using Vivado 2023.1.
+To simulate and synthesis Logic Gates,Adders and Subtractor using Vivado 2023.1.

+APPARATUS REQUIRED:

-APPARATUS REQUIRED: Vivado 2023.1
+Vivado 2023.1

+PROCEDURE:

-PROCEDURE:1.
-Open Vivado: Launch Xilinx Vivado software on your computer.
+1. Open Vivado: Launch Xilinx Vivado software on your computer.

 2. Create a New Project: Click on "Create Project" from the welcome page or navigate through "File" > "Project" > "New".